What Is Corporate Communications? Careers and Skills

 • Writing and distributing press releases to the media to garner coverage

-• Monitoring the news for mentions of the organization, its product, and key employees such as stakeholders and members of management
+• Monitoring the news for mentions of the organization, its product, and key employees, such as members of management

 • Devising a plan to address unfavorable press coverage or misinformation

-It is not uncommon, therefore, for members of the communication department to help generate various marketing materials and general customer communications, including:
+It is not uncommon, therefore, for members of the communications department to help generate various marketing materials and general customer communications, including:

-Crisis communication refers to the specific messaging that a company (or individual) portrays in the face of a crisis or unanticipated event which has the potential to damage their reputation or existence.
-In the event of such a crisis, it is the responsibility of the communications department to create a strategy to address it (often done with the aid of outside experts) which may include:
+Crisis communication refers to the specific messaging that a company (or individual) puts forward in the face of a crisis or unanticipated event that has the potential to damage their reputation or existence.
+In the event of such a crisis, it is the responsibility of the communications department to create a strategy to address it (often done with the aid of outside experts).
+A strategy may include:

 • Organizing interviews and news briefings for company representatives to discuss the issue at hand